 When the formerly reigning couple did return, Queen Paola caused further problems by releasing a statement – which was not authorised by the Royal Court – in which she stated that she deeply loved her son, and that she was concerned for his future but hoped he would make a full recovery with the help of his family.

 It was reported that King Philippe was ‘furious’ with his mother’s action, as he had given instructions that official communications would only come from the Royal Court.
 The result was that Vincent Pardoen, King Albert and Queen Paola’s communications advisor, has since been fired.Filed under Belgian Royals

-Tagged Albert II of Belgium, Health, Hospital, King Philippe, Prince Laurent, Queen Paola, Royal Household & Staff.
+Tagged Albert II of Belgium, Health, Hospital, King Philippe of the Belgians, Prince Laurent of Belgium, Queen Paola of Belgium, Royal Household & Staff.